jdwilson4/Network-Analysis-I/README.md

 By the end of this course, you will be able to

-- Proficiently wrangle, manipulate, and explore data using the R programming language
+- Proficiently wrangle, manipulate, and explore network data using the R programming language
-- Utilize contemporary R libraries including *ggplot2*, *tibble*, *tidyr*, *dplyr*, *knitr*, and *stringr*
+- Utilize contemporary network R libraries including *statnet* and *igraph*
-- Visualize, present, and communicate trends in a variety of data types
-- Communicate results using R markdown and R Shiny
+- Visualize network data
+- Partition networks using contemporary community detection methods
-- Formulate data-driven hypotheses using exploratory data analysis and introductory model building techniques
+- Formulate data-driven hypotheses about relational systems using network analysis tools

 ## Course Overview

-### Assessment

-The focus of this course will be to provide you with the basic techniques available for making informed, data-driven decisions using the R programming language.
-This is *not* a statistics course, but will provide you the intuition to make hypotheses about complex questions through visualization, wrangling, manipulation, and exploration of data.
-The course will be graded based on the following components:
+The focus of this course will be to provide you with the basic techniques available for making informed, data-driven decisions with network data structures using the R programming language.
+In particular, we will discuss the following topics

-- **Attendence** (20%): You will lose 2% of this grade for every course you miss.
-- **Assignments** (50%): You will be assigned a computational assignment to be completed using RStudio and the package *knitr* regularly throughout class.
-- **Final Project** (30%): The final project will be a computational case study that brings together the techniques learned throughout the semester.
-The description for this project will be provided towards the mid point of the semester.
-- **Extra Credit** (+5%): Create a *well-organized* database of *all* R functions that you use throughout the semester.
-These include those mentioned in lectures, those introduced in homework, etc. Along with each function, give a brief description that details the use of the function.
-Also, organize these functions into categories according to their use.
+- History of Networks
+- Network Applications
+- Types of Network data: static, temporal, multilayer, directed, undirected, bipartite
+- Structural Importance and Centrality
+- Topological Summaries of Networks
+- Shortest Paths
+- Automatic Feature Learning of Graphs
+- Mesoscopic Properties of Graphs
+- Community Detection
+- Epidemics on Networks
+- Intro to Statistical Network Modeling

 ### Schedule

-Overall, this course will be split into two main parts: (1) learning the basics of how to code in R and (2) performing data analysis on real case studies and examples using data science techniques in R.

 | Lecture | Topic | Assignment | Due Date |
 |:---: | :---  | :---:  | :---:  |